-	A: No, the companies are not labeling their products as containing certified sustainable palm oil for several reasons.
-First, their products do not necessarily contain 100% certified sustainable palm oil.
-While that is the goal within the RSPO, there is not enough certified sustainable palm oil available for large companies to make the switch to 100% sustainable palm oil yet.
-Once demand for CSPO goes up, the supply will increase as well.
-When a company joins RSPO, they have to commit to using some portion of CSPO or buying Greenpalm Certificates, with a goal date by which they will use 100% CSPO.
-The second reason this is not included on packaging, as we recently found out through working closely with a local company that does use sustainable palm oil, the word "sustainable" has not yet been defined by the FDA.
-We were also shocked to find out that it can cost $40,000 every time a small company changes their packaging.
-So as far as detailed updates --such as 'this product contains 50% certified sustainable palm oil'...then 3 months later saying 'this product contains 75% certified sustainable palm oil'...this does not seem practical.
-We are encouraging companies to start labeling their products as orangutan friendly and we've created a logo for this purpose.
-You can find a sample letter to RSPO companies encouraging better labeling on our website, and you can find the logo there as well.
-As far as the detailed updates go, it would be great for companies to post this type of information on their websites.
+A: Not all companies are labeling their products as containing certified sustainable palm oil (CSPO) for several reasons.
+First, their products do not necessarily contain 100% CSPO.
+While that is the goal within the RSPO, some companies are further along in their journey than others to source 100% CSPO.
+When a company joins RSPO, they have to commit to using CSPO or buying credits (subsidizing farmers who are growing CSPO even if the company is not yet able to purchase the physical CSPO), with a goal date by which they will use 100% CSPO.
+The second reason this is not included on packaging, as we found out through working closely with a local company that does use sustainable palm oil, the word “sustainable” has not yet been defined by the FDA.
+We were also surprised to find out that it can cost $40,000 every time a small company changes their packaging.
+However, we are still encouraging companies to use the RSPO trademark on their product packaging when it is feasible for them to do so.
+As far as detailed updates go, it would be great for companies to post this type of information on their websites.

 Q: How do you know if an RSPO member company is using certified sustainable palm oil?

-If you go to http://www.rspo.org/en/rspo_members, you can look up RSPO members and view their reports year to year.
-The CSPO commitments or percentage being purchased are listed year to year in these reports.
-This still relies on good-faith information to a large extent.
-‘Watchdog’ NGO activities and the press have been helpful in keeping tabs on RSPO members as well.
+A: If you go to https://www.rspo.org/members/all, you can look up RSPO members and view their reports year to year.
+The CSPO commitments or percentages being purchased are listed in these reports.
+The RSPO uses third party auditors to verify the information submitted in the reports.

 Q: Who is certifying the sustainable plantations or is the RSPO just going on their word?

 A: Becoming certified by the RSPO is a rigorous process.
 There are many criteria a plantation has to meet in order to be certified.
 Ultimately, the RSPO is certifying the plantations, but neutral agencies are hired to do the inspections.
 One example would be the HCV (high conservation value) forest assessments that a plantation must have done in order to be certified.
-An HCV assessment determines whether or not there are endangered species, indigenous people, waterways, etc. that will be impacted if a plantation exists in a certain area.
-We met with some scientists from Flora and Fauna International who are performing these assessments in Indonesia.
-You can find out more about what the RSPO's principles and criteria at www.rspo.org Here are a few specific documents:
+An HCV assessment determines whether or not there are endangered species, indigenous people, waterways, etc. that will be impacted if a plantation exists in a certain way.
+We met with some scientists from Flora and Fauna International who are preforming these assessments in Indonesia.
+You can find out more about the RSPO’s principles and criteria at www.rspo.org

 Q: Why are there mixed messages, depending on which conservation organization you talk to, about the best way to help orangutans?

-Q: Many companies (like Post, Campbells, Farley's and Sathers to name a few) claim that they source all of their palm oil from suppliers who are members of RSPO.
+Q: Many companies (like Whole Foods and Kroger) claim that they source all of their palm oil from suppliers who are members of RSPO.
 Why are they not on your Palm Oil Shopping Guide App?

-The GREAT thing we see happening more and more is that consumers are asking companies these important questions, showing them that we are interested in certified sustainable palm oil, which is crucial.
-So thank you for writing to these companies!
+The GREAT thing we see happening more and more is that consumers are asking companies these important questions, showing them that their customers are interested in certified sustainable palm oil, which is crucial.
+So thank you for writing to these companies